 Departmental IT staff may run reports of the IMAP, POP, ActiveSync, and Auto-Forwarding policy compliance for user accounts they've selected.
 Departmental IT administrators start the use of policy groups simply running reports in which they are able to view the state of their users' account compliance.
 These reports inform departmental IT staff so they may assist users to achieve policy compliance before and after account controls are enforced.
 Note: until additional steps are taken by the Office 365 Team and departmental IT administrators, no actual account controls are enforced.

 Preventing the re-enabling of IMAP, POP, and ActiveSync protocols, and Preventing Auto-Forwarding

-Users within the policy enforcement group cannot enable IMAP, POP, or ActiveSync protocols once disabled, and they cannot set up Auto-Forwarding of their email.
+Users with account policy controls enforced cannot enable IMAP, POP, or ActiveSync protocols once disabled, and they cannot set up Auto-Forwarding of their email.
 Once a departmental IT administrator has run reports and is confident in their users' account policy compliance, they can request the Office 365 Team start the enforcement of the policy controls.
 Users whose accounts are controlled must work with departmental IT staff to modify these options if an exception is required.

-If you or your departmental IT administrators are currently working with the UW-Madison Office 365 Team to implement the use of policy groups in your department, please follow the links below for more information:
+If you or your departmental IT administrators are currently working with the UW-Madison Office 365 Team to implement the use of policy groups in your department, please follow the steps and linked documentation below.

 Start by creating your policy group structure in Manifest: Office 365 - Creating and Managing Policy Groups (Departmental IT)

 Next, run user account compliance reports on the users in your policy groups and follow up with them to address non-compliance, as needed: Office 365 - Reporting on User Policy Compliance via Policy Groups (Departmental IT)